 - Too low engine temperature. - · Icing of the air filter and carburettor.

 Special measures are therefore often required:

-Partly mask the air inlet on the starter to increase the working temperature of the engine.
+- Preheat the intake air to the carburettor by using the heat from the cylinder. - Partly mask the air inlet on the starter to increase the working temperature of the engine.